An agency of the Texas Health and Human Services System.

 The Mental Health and Substance Abuse Division activities include:

-The mission of the Mental Health and Substance Abuse Division (MHSA) of the Texas Department of State Health Services is to improve health and well-being in Texas by providing leadership and services that promote hope, build resilience, and foster recovery.
-Learn more about MHSA »
+To improve health and well-being in Texas by providing leadership and services that promote hope, build resilience, and foster recovery.

 The Mental Health and Substance Abuse Division is committed to providing detailed information on the quality of state funded Mental Health and Substance Abuse services to all interested stakeholders.
-This commitment was advanced through legislation passed in the 83rd Regular Legislative session, Senate Bill 126 (PDF).
-The resources on this web page provide specific information on how Mental Health and Substance Abuse providers are measured by DSHS on both the quality and quantity of these services and the outcomes, or benchmarks, state contracted providers are expected to reach and maintain.
-Learn More »
+This commitment was advanced through legislation passed in the 83rd Regular Legislative session, Senate Bill 126.
+The resources below provide specific information on how Mental Health and Substance Abuse providers are measured by DSHS on both the quality and quantity of these services and the outcomes, or benchmarks, state contracted providers are expected to reach and maintain.